danielgtaylor/huma/README.md

 | Tag        | Description                    | Example           |
 | ---------- | ------------------------------ | ----------------- |
 | `internal` | Internal-only (not documented) | `internal:"true"` |

+### Round Trip Behavior

+Since validation allows for read-only fields there is an interesting case of round trip complications when you `GET` a resource and then try to `PUT` or `POST` with those read-only fields intact.
+Huma's behavior is configurable:

+1. `huma.RoundTripRemove` (default): read-only fields are allowed but removed from the request by being set to their zero value.
+2. `huma.RoundTripReject`: read-only fields are not allowed to be set to anything but their zero value.
+Round trips will generally fail if read-only fields were present in the response.
+3. `huma.RoundTripIgnore`: read-only fields are allowed and completely ignored by Huma, allowing the implementer to provide additional logic (e.g. allow if and only if they are zero _or_ the same as the value currently on the server).

+> :whale: Using `RoundTripIgnore` is faster than removal (no additional processing of request bodies) but has implications for writing/overwriting read-only fields into your data store, so be careful with this option.

 ## Middleware